 Indian food is full of flavours and no secret that it offers so much of variety that if you decide to eat a new dish every day, you won’t get chance to repeat same dish in years to come.
-Today am sharing this thing called Kachori (कचौरी), which is basically a flour based flat bread with stuffing in it and deep fried.
-The stuffing can be of numerous things, though its normally potatoes or lentils (dal).
-Speaking of lentils, normally moong is used, however in my recipe I have used Urad dal.
+Today am sharing this thing called Khasta Kachori (कचौरी), which is basically a flour based flat bread with stuffing in it and deep fried.

-This recipe is divided into two parts, making the dough and getting the filling ready.
-Though making the kachori does not take more than 30-35 mins, these can not be made promptly as time goes in soaking the dal which is used in the filling.
+Making of khasta dal kachori is made of two parts.
+First part is making the dough and second part is getting the filling/ stuffing ready.
+Though making the kachori does not take more than 30-35 mins, but some pre-planning is required to allow for soaking the dal, which is used in the filling.

 These kachories go best with Aloo / Potato curry or with Kheer, or can be eaten on its own with Tea / coffee.
 I love having these with my tea.